“Kite Flooring” is the trading name of Kite Designs Ltd, with a registered address of 5a Frascati Way, Maidenhead, Berkshire, England, SL6 4UY.

 Whilst glueing floors is more expensive, it is a better solution if you are looking to minimise the movement of the floor.
 Note, floors can only be glued onto certain materials, but ask Kite Flooring for details on this.

 Stains tend to have unpredictable results when being applied, for example, possible bleeding effects and the reaction from past wood infection.
 Moreover, certain woods like maple, beech, oak, Merbau, birch, and pine do not take stains well and can result in some big colour variations and overlapping.

 Due to the staining and finishing process, it is possible that skirting boards and walls may be marked or damaged in the process of renovating your floors. overlapping can be visible.
 Whilst care will be taken these will likely need touching up or made good once our work is completed.

-Please remember that colour can fade due to UV light or when covered.
+Please remember that the colour of your floor can fade due to UV light or when covered.
 This is a normal process.
 It can be minimised through the use of natural soaps.

 11. Bespoke flooring and special order items

 Our Bespoke flooring is a made-to-order item.
 Once the colouring or finishing process has started under no circumstances can any order or any part of any order be cancelled.

 There will be some items that we do not stock.
 The Company may then offer to order this for the customer.
 Items ordered are special order items and once ordered cannot be cancelled.